 Special rules apply to cities, counties, states and the federal government.
 These are generally referred to as “notice of claim” and vary according to the type of claim you have.
 In many instances, failure to follow the prescribed method for placing the government entity on notice of claim may completely bar you from pursuing your case.

-You would be well advised to seek the advise of an attorney as early as possible so don’t wait too long and potentially allow an important deadline to pass.
+You would be well advised to seek the advice of an attorney as early as possible so don’t wait too long and potentially allow an important deadline to pass.